rileyKippes/mern/README.md

 Add the ability to modify and delete accounts.

-Attach the Chatbox to user accounts.
-I've already started with it using cookies to determine comment color.

 Maybe some sort of blog posting system, a bit like twitter.

 Possibly some sort of small game, like Breakout or Pong.
 I would also implement a leaderboard for it, and attach it to the user accounts